 The Australian Child and Adolescent Survey of Mental Health and Wellbeing estimated that 2.4% of young people aged 11 to 17 reported having problematic eating behaviours.
 Despite their manifestation being through a bad relationship with food, eating disorders are still psychological disorders.

 Teenagers and young adults are more at risk for this type of behaviour due to a number of causes.
 Body image dissatisfaction, often caused by a tendency to reach unachievable body “goals”, is one of them.
 Childhood trauma has also shown a strong link with eating disorders in later years, and other mental health issues like anxiety and depression may also overlap.
 Genetics may also play a role in the likelihood of someone developing a food-related disorder.

 Treatments may include psychotherapy, as well as enrolment in comprehensive eating disorders treatment programs.

 The first episodes of psychosis often happen in a person’s late teens or early adult years, often in their late teens to mid-twenties.
 As an estimate, 1 in every 200 Australians will experience a psychotic illness each year.

 Psychosis is an issue – a symptom, to be more specific – but it’s not an illness.
 It is, however, triggered by mental illnesses, physical injuries, extreme stress, or trauma.
 Alcohol, drug abuse, and the use of certain medications may contribute to the occurrence of psychotic episodes.
 As a reminder, substance abuse could be a coping mechanism for other issues, like anxiety and depression.

 - Detached behaviour that seems far from reality.

 - Withdrawal from friends and family.

-- Difficulty maintaining meaningful relationships.
+- Difficulty with maintaining meaningful relationships with family and friends.